sohailalam2/Mango-Pi/README.md

 * ALGORITHMS
     * Round Robin - This will return an item from a List using Round Robin Algorithm

-* SMART CACHE - A very simple in-memory caching system with auto-deletion features
+* SMART T - A very simple in-memory caching system with auto-deletion features

 * VALIDATOR
     * IP Port - Validate IPv4, IPv6 and Port address.
 Extract IP, Port information from a String of IP:PORT pattern.